NarenKarthikBM/NarenKarthikBM/README.md

 ## 🚀 About Me

 I am a fourth-year **BS-MS student at IISER Bhopal** with a unique interdisciplinary background.
 My work focuses on building tangible technological solutions for environmental challenges.
-I specialize in **Climate Modeling**, **Geospatial Analysis**, and **Computational Fluid Dynamics (CFD)**, while maintaining a strong portfolio in **Full-Stack Web Development** with Next.js and Django.
+I am interested in **Climate Modeling**, **Geospatial Analysis** and **Computational Fluid Dynamics (CFD)**, while maintaining a strong portfolio in **Full-Stack Web Development** with Next.js and Django.

 - 🔭 I’m currently working on **Climate Impact Workbench (CLIWO)**, an AI-driven platform for climate assessment.
 - 🌱 I’m currently learning **Advanced CFD Frameworks** and **Serverless Architectures**.